 (4) In any civil proceedings arising out of or connected with a contract, the onus of proving that the notifiable information was duly given in accordance with this Part shall lie upon the vendor.

-[Section 69 inserted by No. 58 of 1995 s.
+[Section 69 inserted: No. 58 of 1995 s.
 63 8.]

 69A.
 Notifiable information, to be given by every vendor